Chart Color Schemes

 Jan Juc demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Jan Juc is notably high with 45.5% of residents aged 15+ holding university qualifications, compared to 21.7% in the Rest of Vic. and 28.6% in the SA4 region.
-Bachelor degrees are most common at 30.9%, followed by postgraduate qualifications (9.1%) and graduate diplomas (5.5%).
-Vocational credentials are also prevalent, with 29.4% of residents aged 15+ holding such qualifications – advanced diplomas at 11.7% and certificates at 17.7%.
-Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 11.8% in primary, 10.2% in secondary, and 5.2% in tertiary education.
+Jan Juc has a notably high level of educational attainment among its residents aged 15 and above.
+Specifically, 45.5% hold university qualifications, which is significantly higher than the broader benchmarks of 21.7% in the rest of Victoria and 28.6% in the SA4 region.
+This educational advantage is largely driven by bachelor degrees (30.9%), postgraduate qualifications (9.1%), and graduate diplomas (5.5%).
+Vocational credentials are also prominent, with 29.4% of residents holding such qualifications, including advanced diplomas (11.7%) and certificates (17.7%).
+Educational participation in Jan Juc is notably high, with 32.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education